breuner/elbencho/README.md

 * Unified latency, throughput, IOPS benchmark for file and block storage
 * Supports local and shared storage through service mode
 * For modern NVMe storage or classic spinning disk storage, on-prem and in the cloud
-* CUDA-enabled transfer of data into GPU memory (Nvidia GPUDirect Storage support upcoming)
+* GPU storage access performance testing through Nvidia CUDA or GPUDirect Storage (GDS)
 * Live statistics show how the system behaves under load
 * Multi-threaded and async I/O support through libaio
 * Results by first and by last finished thread